 The first two “Bad Boys” films followed the cliché formula of cops versus drug dealers.
 They also had a token female supporting character as “a damsel in distress” type who wanted to be perceived as a strong woman, but was really someone being protected by Mike and Marcus.
 (In “Bad Boys,” the token female sidekick was Téa Leoni, who played a witness to a murder.
 In “Bad Boys II,” Gabrielle Union played Marcus’ younger sister, who was an undercover cop that Marcus and Mike still had to rescue.)

-Instead of a “war against drugs” storyline, “Bad Boys for Life” veers in another direction, by having a young sharpshooter assassin named Armando Aretas (played by Jacob Scipio) on a revenge misson.
-Armando takes orders from his domineering and evil mother, Isabel Aretas (played by Kate Del Castillo), who’s in Mexico City while Armando is in Miami killing off law-enforcement people in Miami.
+Instead of a “war against drugs” storyline, “Bad Boys for Life” veers in another direction, by having a young sharpshooter assassin named Armando Aretas (played by Jacob Scipio) on a revenge mission.
+Armando takes orders from his domineering and evil mother, Isabel Aretas (played by Kate Del Castillo), who’s in Mexico City while Armando is in Miami killing off law-enforcement people.
 Isabel’s husband was a drug lord, and she blames his death on people who are on the hit list.
-Viewers see in the begining of the film that Mike is on the Aretas hit list, and Isabel (a femme fatale who’s into the occult) wants his execution to be saved for last.
+Viewers see in the beginning of the film that Mike is on the Aretas’ hit list, and Isabel (a femme fatale who’s into the occult) wants his execution to be saved for last.

 Meanwhile, much of this sequel acknowledges how many years have passed between the second and third “Bad Boys” films, because there are constant references to how aging has affected Mike and Marcus.
-(Joe Pantoliano has returned as Captain Howard, the immediate supervisor of Mike and Marcus, who still spends a great deal of time yelling at them for causing expensive chaos every time that Mike and Marcus chase criminals.)
 In the film’s opening scene, Marcus becomes a grandfather, when his daughter, Megan (played by Bianca Bethune), has given birth to a son, whom she names after Marcus.

 Even though Mike and Marcus have gotten older, they still have the same quirks.
 Mike is still a materialistic neat freak who loses his temper if any of his prized possessions gets dirty.
 Marcus is still the queasier and more sensitive of the two cops (his inclination to gag and possibly vomit at a crime scene is a running joke in all of the movies), and he’s the more spiritually minded partner who uses therapy and religion to deal with his stress.
-Marcus’ religious beliefs play a key role in one of the plot twists that keep Mike and Marcus apart for about one-third of the movie.
+Marcus’ religious beliefs play a key role in a plot twist that keeps Mike and Marcus apart for about one-third of the movie.

 “Bad Boys for Life” also shows more women in positions of power at the Miami Police Department than in the previous “Bad Boys” movies.
 One of them is Rita (played by Paola Núñez), the no-nonsense leader of a newly formed elite Miami PD intelligence team called Advanced Miami Metro Operations (AMMO), which uses a lot of highly advanced technology in their surveillance.
 Rita is a former flame of Mike’s, and she resents having to work closely with him again.
 Mike and Rita’s strained interactions with each other make it clear that their romantic relationship ended badly—and they’re not completely over each other.